 13. All investment have risk.
 No matter how we want to make sure everything is ok, there are times that this will happen.
 What we can only do is anticipate it para di na tyo ma surprise.
 Make it a part of our venture.
 For investors, this is one of the first lesson I want them to realize.
 Invest only money they can afford to lose.
 Yong mga nakakaintindi lang nito ang dapat kasali sa venture.

 14. Make a signed waiver.
-Learned this lesson the hard way when one newbie investor send me a demand letter from his lawyer, asking for compensation for his losses on one of the venture.
+Learned this lesson the hard way when one newbie investor send me a demand letter from his Little Rock social security attorneys, asking for compensation for his losses on one of the venture.
 There’s really no case, as this investor invested money directly to the farm, even before the venture was introduced to us.
 In short, out of desperation, pinalabas nya na he learned the venture from me.
 Huli na lahat, gumastos na rin ako for my lawyer to answer the allegations.
 In the end, wala naman syang habol talaga.
 Just a typical example of a newbie going all in a venture.
 He’s not even a TGFI member, pinapalabas lang nya to get money from me.
 The lesson here is that moving forward, let all investors sign a waiver that they are investing on their own free will and hind pinipilit na mag invest.
 Para sa mga venture partner naman, make a signed affidavit that you are not connected to their company and not part of it, just an ordinary investor lang din.
 On this way, you can protect yourself sa mga cases na ganyan.
 Kaya newbie is not a good part of the venture.
 Let them learn financial literacy first, before investing their money.

 15. Agri venture is not open to all investors.
 There are lots of people who wants to participate in the ventures.
 Kaya lang limited lang talaga ang agri ventures.
 We cannot accomodate all investors.
 Once mapuno na yong pooled investment for the farm, close na yong venture.
 Next venture na lang uli.
 Unlike stocks and mutual fund investment, agri venture is limited base on the farm size and the capability of the farmer to manage the farm.